Solo travel in Malaysia is a joy.

 Budget: Wifi Boutique Hotel | BOOK A ROOM

 This centrally-located budget hotel has great reviews.
 All rooms have air-con and private bathrooms.

 >>> None of these accommodation choices take your fancy?
 Search for other great places to stay in Penang here.

 Day 10 – 13: Langkawi

-To kick-back on a perfect white sand beach.
-After all this travelling around, you deserve some relaxation.
-Enough said.
+To kick back on a perfect white sand beach.
+After travelling around Malaysia for nearly two weeks you deserve some relaxation.

 How to get to Langkawi

 You can get to Langkawi by ferry or plane.